apgeorg/nfiniity_utils/README.md

 ## Installation
 ### There are two ways to install nfiniity-utils:

-Install Keras from PyPI (recommended):
+Install nfiniity-utils from PyPI (recommended):
 ```
 sudo pip install nfiniity-utils
 ```